 Requirements for the Certificate:

-The web-enhanced certificate program requires successful completion of 12 semester credit hours distributed in the following courses:
+The online certificate program requires successful completion of 12 semester credit hours distributed in the following courses:

 Fundamentals of Translation and Interpretation - 100% Online Course (3 Credits)